mozilla/fxa-content-server/docs/client-metrics.md

 * error.signin.auth.1023 - user entered an email address that was invalid
 * flow.signin.engage - user engaged the form
 * flow.signin.submit - user submit the form with front-end validation passing
-* num.accounts.<n> - number of stored accounts - when viewing the signin page
 * signin.ask-password.skipped - skipped asking for password thanks to existing session token
 * signin.ask-password.shown.account-unknown - asked for password due to missing account data
 * signin.ask-password.shown.email-mismatch - asked for password due to using a different email